Andreagit97/BPF-perftool/README.md

 # BPF-perftool 🏎️

-This repository follows the same rules of `libbpf-boostrap`.
+This repository allows you to compare the 2 BPF probes of the Falcosecurity project.

 ## Configure the environment 💡